Leonard Neidorf: Biography

 Raised in Voorhees Township, New Jersey, Neidorf graduated from Eastern Regional High School in 2006.
 He gained a BA, summa cum laude, in English from New York University in 2010, and a PhD in English from Harvard University in 2014.
 Upon gaining his PhD, Neidorf became a member of the Harvard Society of Fellows (2014-2016).
 Admittance to the Harvard Society of Fellows is considered one of the greatest academic achievements possible in the United States.
-Since 2016, Neidorf has been Professor of English at Nanjing University.
+From 2016 to 2024, Neidorf was Professor of English at Nanjing University.
+He is currently Distinguished Professor of English at Shenzhen University.
+He is an Associate Editor of English Studies and the Editor-in-Chief of The Explicator.